-- Direct Employment the people who work directly for the industry.
-For example, in the business of chemistry this includes plant operators, R&D engineers, chemists, etc. - Indirect Employment the people who works in jobs in other industries (such as supplier) that are supported indirectly by the industry being examined.
-For example, in the business of chemistry this could be third-party truck drivers who transport materials to/from the plant. - Expenditure-Induced Activity the jobs in the suppliers' suppliers (e.g., truck manufacturers needed to make the trucks that are transporting materials to/from the plant), and in those industries supported by the wages paid to employees in the communities where they live (e.g., medical facilities, coffee shops).
+• Direct Employment - the people who work directly for the industry.
+For example, in the business of chemistry this includes plant operators, R&D engineers, chemists, etc.

+• Indirect Employment - the people who works in jobs in other industries (such as supplier) that are supported indirectly by the industry being examined.
+For example, in the business of chemistry this could be third-party truck drivers who transport materials to/from the plant.

+• Expenditure-Induced Activity - the jobs in the suppliers' suppliers (e.g., manufacturers of trucks needed to transport materials to/from the plant), and in those industries supported by the wages paid to employees in the communities where they live (e.g., medical facilities, coffee shops).